MTR93600/Garmin-xDrip-Watchface/README.md

 ------------------------
 ## **Changelog**

+V3.90 - Support for new devices (Forerunner 955 series, Edge 140 series)
 V3.81 - Format Spikes IOB without decimal digits
 V3.80 - Spike App: Show IOB and COB (TBR isn't supported afaik) V3.75 -  Try to fix the problem of missing data if the watchface was not active for a while (code from Vaughanabe13)<br />